wooferzfg/wwrando/README.md

 Better Wind Waker

 This is an ISO patcher for The Legend of Zelda: The Wind Waker based on LagoLunatic's [Wind Waker Randomizer](https://github.com/LagoLunatic/wwrando).
-I used brainfubar's [fork](https://github.com/brainfubar/wwrando) of wwrando as a reference since he was going for a similar yet different end result.

-  NO RANDOMIZATION!
+No item randomization.

 The goal is to add features found in wwrando to an otherwise vanilla ISO.
 Intended for casual gameplay.